-What do you do every time you read a self-help post?
+What do you do whenever you read a self-help article?

-- Do you reflect it back onto your life and see how it’s relevant to you?
+- Do you reflect and see how it applies to you?

-- Do you write down key action steps and put them down into your organizer for immediate action?
+- Do you write down your key action steps and work on them?

-- Or do you just click the “x” button and surf away to another page, forgetting what you just read?
+- Or do you just click the “x” button and surf away, forgetting what you have just read?

-The second group is called the “Addicts“.
+The second group is the Addicts.
 Addicts are fervent in engaging in self-help.
-They frequent self-help books and/or blogs.
+They read a lot of self-help books and sites.
 They are very well-versed in self-help concepts.
-They attend one seminar after another, sometimes within a span of months or even weeks.
-Truth be told, they have probably attended more seminars than the average person will ever attend in his/her lifetime.
-During the seminars, they immerse themselves and get a motivational high, which leads to some positive life change.
-However, when the excitement tapers off, the change disappears too, and they are back to where they started.
+They attend one seminar after another, sometimes within weeks.
+They have probably attended more seminars than the average person will in their lifetime.
+During the seminars, they immerse themselves and get a motivational high, which leads to some positive change.
+However, when the excitement tapers, the change disappears too, and they are back where they started.
 Lost, they then move to the next self-help resource, looking for that boost.

-Do you know anyone in any of the 3 groups?
-Or could you be one of them yourself?
+Do you know anyone in the three groups?
+Or are you perhaps in one of them yourself?

 Dangers of Being a Self-Help Junkie

-I once met someone who attended a good number of seminars and courses.
-He mainly attended financial ones, surrounding real estate, wealth creation, investment, and the like, as he wanted to be financially abundant.
-The seminars weren’t cheap – they were in the range of thousands, and during the seminars they would up-sell coaching packages too, using persuasive and at times questionable sales techniques.
+I once met someone who attended many financial seminars.
+These included real estate, wealth creation, investment, etc. His goal was to be rich.
+The seminars weren’t cheap – they were in the range of thousands each, and during the seminars the speakers would up-sell coaching packages too, using persuasive and at times questionable sales techniques.

-While I tried to tell him that he didn’t need anymore courses or financial know-how and the answers to his problems aren’t going to be found in such seminars (not to mention many wealth seminars today are basically scams masqueraded as credible events), I wasn’t sure if he heard me.
-I’m not sure what happened to him afterward, but I do wish him all the best.
+While I tried to tell him that he didn’t need anymore courses or financial know-how, and the answers to his problems aren’t going to be found in such seminars (not to mention many wealth seminars today are basically scams masqueraded as credible events), I wasn’t sure if he heard me.
+I’m not sure what happened to him afterward, but I wish him all the best.